 Rollover Contributions - Participants may also contribute amounts representing distributions from other qualified defined benefit or defined-contribution plans.
 Contributions are subject to certain Internal Revenue Code (IRC) limitations.
-The Plan received \$1,647,532 in rollover contributions from other qualified plans in 2016.
+The Plan received \$1,419,071 in rollover contributions from other qualified plans in 2017.

 Participant Accounts - Individual accounts are maintained for each Plan participant.
-As applicable, each participant's account is credited with the participant's contribution and related matching, Cheyenne Light profit-sharing non-elective contributions and Plan earnings.
-Cheyenne Light's non-elective contributions are based on a points system (age plus years of vesting service) and are a percentage of the participant's eligible base pay.
-Participant accounts are also charged with withdrawals and an allocation of Plan losses and administrative expenses.
-Allocations are based on participant earnings or account balances, as defined.
+As applicable, each participant's account is credited with (i) the participant's contribution and related matching, (ii) Cheyenne Light profit-sharing non-elective contributions and (iii) Plan earnings.
+Cheyenne Light's non-elective contributions are based on a points system (age plus years of vesting service), which are a percentage of the participant's eligible base pay.
+Effective January 1, 2018, Cheyenne Light's non-elective contributions will no longer be based on the points system, but will be eligible for the Company Retirement Contribution.
+Participant accounts are also charged an allocation of Plan losses and administrative expenses.
+Allocations are based on participant earnings or account balances, as defined in the Plan document.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.

 Investments - Participants may direct the investment of their contributions, the Company contributions and/or account balances into various investment options offered by the Plan and may change investments and transfer amounts between funds daily.
-The Plan offers 20 investment options, including a common collective trust stable value fund, Vanguard mutual funds, common stock of the Company, and a self-directed brokerage account feature, Schwab Personal Choice Retirement Account (PCRA).
+The Plan offers 21 investment options, including a common collective trust stable value fund, Vanguard mutual funds, common stock of the Company, and a self-directed brokerage account feature, Schwab Personal Choice Retirement Account (PCRA).
 With respect to the PCRA, participants may direct up to 100% of their account balance in permitted investments of the PCRA (which excludes the Plan's investment offerings).